-Tom Tellez to be Inducted into Southwest Conference Hall of Fame Monday
+Houston's legendary coach Tom Tellez will be inducted into the Southwest Conference Hall of Fame Monday.

 Oct.
 24, 2013